The Skagerrak

 The move to Gothenburg went without fault.
 I was enjoying the programming job, and had a selection of new friends.
 There was a great sense of optimism.
 But I often thought about my time with Maja.
 I enshrined the note that had fallen out of Maja's bag in the draw alongside my bed.
 I read it often, receiving a little flood of warmth at the memory of her.
 But eventually things in Gothenburg slowed and stuttered, and I began to think less about Maja.
 Instead I missed the beautiful countryside around Kvelde, and the note, which I had once treasured, became a heavy force that weighed on me.
 It became a burden that drew my thoughts sporadically through the day.
 I was unable to concentrate.

 I forced myself to again visit the port near Sarpsborg.
 It was a day like that of my first on the job.
-The sky was grey and overcast and the seagulls barked their explicates at the rusty chains that held the ships in place.
+The sky was grey and overcast and the seagulls barked their expletives at the rusty chains that held the ships in place.
 Walking out along the pier I stood over the ocean like Neptune.
 I felt the crumpled note that filled my pocket and I pulled it out.
 I read it over once more, fearing what I had lost in that ocean, and what I would now come to lose over again in a small way.

 I dropped the note into the wind, letting it be drawn to the sea.
 The water grasped at it as it hovered above the surface.
 It was pulled down and the cold water washed out the ink, flooding it into the fabric, rendering the words unreadable.
 I had given myself another chance to feel the cold contentedness of the mist of the Skagerrak.